 1oz graduated measuring cups

 Jewelry pliers: chain nose pliers, split ring pliers, crimping pliers, flush cutters

-Designer’s Notes: quick-curing resin has a short pot time so it’s best to mix several small batches of resin so that it doesn’t begin to gel whilst you’re still pouring it into the mold cavities.
+Designer’s Notes: quick-curing resin has a short pot time, so it’s best to mix several small batches of resin so that it doesn’t begin to gel while you’re still pouring it into the mold cavities.
 Be sure to follow the mixing instructions in the resin kit.
-Because you are mixing small amounts of resin, use an acid brush which will help mix the resin more thoroughly than a stir stick.

 Measure out 1 tablespoon Part A.

 Color the Part A resin with 2 drops of pink alcohol ink.

 Measure out one tablespoon Part B. Mix the two parts together thoroughly, scraping the walls and bottom of the cup to free any unmixed resin.
 Repeat mixing in a second cup.